microPaul/The-DB-uno/README.md

 I think Microchip’s new AVR128DBxx MCU is a large evolutionary step for the basic AVR® product line.
 I’ve been using this device for several months and, although the ATmega328p has been a great part for the original UNO, the AVR-DB is a big step forward.
 So much so, that I want to design new projects for the AVR-DB and not the 328p.

-When I started with Arduino I expected that I’d be using the ProMini most frequently, because of it’s small form factor.
-I assumed that I’d be using it as a module on some larger board that consisted of I/O glue.
+When I started working with Arduino I expected that I’d be using the ProMini most frequently, because of it’s small form factor.
+I assumed that I’d be using it as a module on some larger board that hosted a lot of I/O glue.
 Instead, I found that I was mostly using UNOs with a perf-board shield (daughter board) mounted on top.
-I used M2.5x6 pan head screws into M2.5x12 standoffs to mount the two board sandwich into whatever housing I was using.
-That worked well for me and I’d like to continue with that going forward.
+I used M2.5x6 pan head screws into M2.5x12 standoffs to mount the two (somestims three) board sandwich into whatever enclosure I was using.
+That worked well for me and I’d like to continue with that going forward with the AVR-DB.
 Yes, there are some glitches in the UNO form factor – tight clearance for some of the screw holes, 50mil offset (instead of 100mil) between the connectors for D7 and D8.
 But it is what it is, and there are too many proto-boards and manufactured PCB shields that make use of the UNO form factor, and that can’t be ignored.

 So, the question becomes, if a typical UNO clone was modified by removing the ATmega328p (32 pin package) and replaced with an AVR128DB32 (32 pin package) to become a DB-uno, what should be the assignments from MCU ports to the signal connectors at the edge of the DB-uno board?